peter-schweitzer/EZKeyVal/README.md

 #### Request:

 - method: 'GET'
-- body: wont be checked
+- body: is ignored

 #### Response:

-- a json-string (where the key `value` contains the value) with code 200
+- a json response where the "value" contains the value (e.g. "{"value":value-of-the-key}") with code 200s

 ### Setting Values